Re-Volt-America/Website/README.md

 Instructions on how to set the website up for development purposes.

   * Ensure bundler is installed: `gem install bundler`.
-  * Run `bundle install` from the project root to download and install dependencies.
+  * Run `bundler install` from the project root to download and install dependencies.
-  * Also from the project root, run `bundle exec jekyll serve` to serve your website with Jekyll.
+  * Also from the project root, run `bundler exec jekyll serve` to serve your website with Jekyll.
   * Open your browser and preview the website at `localhost:4000`.

 ## Sponsors